aritro6/Teacher-Rating/pair_morning.md

 The ultimate goal for this assignment is to build a moneyball calculator for the Oakland A's head coach Billy Beane (played by Brad Pitt in the movie).
 This calculator/software will find the data driven best players for the least amount of money.

-Time permitting, we will re-appropiate this calculator to create data driven charts that illustrate why we made our decisions.
+Time permitting, we will re-appropriate this calculator to create data driven charts that illustrate why we made our decisions.
 As if we needed the ammo to bring to the big board meeting with the owner of the baseball team to convince them to make data-driven changes.

 This may sound a bit complex and/or difficult...but you'll be surprised just how easy it will be!!!
 <br>